cspr-rad/kairos-spec/info.md

 Next batch of steps:
 - Dig through todos
-- Risc0 PoC: Write a simple program to prove 10,000 times, see how quickly it executes on a good machine
+- Risc0 PoC: Write a simple program to prove 10,000 times, see how quickly it executes on a good machine.
+Include GPU acceleration.
 - Dig through the remaining issues
 - Write the rest of the spec, including many diagrams for the responsibilities of each component, how they work internally and sequence diagrams